niqodea/hburger/README.md

 /superc520ious-1/superc520ious-2/superc520ious-3/superc520ious-4/superc520ious-5/superc520ious-6
 ```

-We can achieve finite length by specifying a limit on the number of components displayed and omitting the middle components, analogously to how we omit the central part of strings with hashpatties.
+We can achieve fixed length by specifying a limit on the number of components displayed and omitting the middle components, analogously to how we omit the central part of strings with hashpatties.
 The underlying assumption is that the path components we usually care about are at the start and/or end of the path.
 A possible resulting string would then be